IBMProjectEventStore/db2eventstore-IoT-Analytics/container/maintenance/README.md

-This file and directory name is now hard coded in a few places, so if it changes you must update, this is pulling from an Amazon Web Services (AWS) linux server in James Stroud's personal account that has nginx running as the web server <br>
+This file and directory name is now hard coded in a few places, so if it changes you must update, this is pulling from an Amazon Web Services (AWS) linux server in James Stroud's personal account that has nginx running as the web server. **Since I could not get this server for free I backed out from using the AWS linux server and went back to the archive.apache.org web site <br>
 https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/blob/master/container/setup/setup-spark.sh#L49 <br>
 If this wget from spark media fails just replace line above with line below to pull from archive.apache.org <br>
 https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/blob/master/container/setup/setup-spark.sh#L53 <br>